-This school has 22 permanent classrooms and 7 portable classrooms, a library, a multipurpose room, and an administration building.
-The main campus was built in 1959 and modernized in 1996.
-A new kindergarten playground was installed this year.
+This school has 27 permanent classrooms and 11 portable classrooms, a library, a multipurpose room, and an administration building.
+The main campus was built in 1954, and a new administration building was built in 1988.
+The school was modernized in 1996.
+The library, restrooms, and work room were modernized in 2005.